rvandoosselaer/Blocks/README.md

 **Multiple shapes**

 Next to the default cube shape, Blocks also supports more complicated shapes like pyramids, wedges, slabs, stairs, ...
-This will make your creations feel more vibrant!
+This will make your creations feel even more vibrant!

 **Theming support**